 The type of device that submitted the transaction.
 You can indicate mobile, desktop, or tablet devices.

 The transaction must have device data submitted with it for this feature to work.

 The transaction value.
 When you configure this for a specific currency, the rule will automatically convert to other currencies.
 For example, a 20 EUR rule will automatically trigger for the equivalent amount in GBP.

 Allows the targeting of 3D Secure for only transactions that meet certain risk score thresholds.

-If a transaction's risk score is 100 or more, it is always rejected by RevenueProtect and, thus, will not use 3D Secure.
+If a transaction's pre-authorisation fraud score is 100 or more, the transaction is refused with the refusal reason FRAUD and, thus, will not use 3D Secure.